czanikan/Random-Python2-Collection/README.md

 # Random Python2 Collection
-This is a collection of python 2 codes I made at my workplace.
-The reason I used python2 is py2.5 was the only python version what I can use in the office.
-I don't have access to pip, so I only used the built-in packages in all of my projects.
+This is a collection of python 2 projects I made in my freetime.
+All the projects made with python 2.5 and native packages (some of them windows only).
+The main reason for this collection is to push the boundaries of such a limited development environment.

 ## List of Codes:
 * Screensaver Saver